Battle of Kobylanka

-The Battle of Kobylanka, one of many skirmishes of the January Uprising, took place on May 1 and May 6, 1863, in the Kobylanka Forest, located near the village of Borowiec, which at that time belonged to Russian-controlled Congress Poland.
+The Battle of Kobylanka, one of many skirmishes of the January Uprising, took place on 1 and 6 May 1863 in the Kobylanka Forest, located near the village of Borowiec, which at that time belonged to Russian-controlled Congress Poland.
 A Polish insurgent party of some 800, under Antoni Jezioranski, clashed here with a 1000-strong unit of the Imperial Russian Army.

-On April 28, an insurgent party from Galicia, commanded by General Jasinski crossed Austrian/Russian border near the village of Ruda Rozaniecka.
+On 28 April an insurgent party from Galicia, commanded by General Jasinski crossed Austrian/Russian border near the village of Ruda Rozaniecka.
 Russian Army Colonel Georgi Mednikov, who was military commandant of Janow Lubelski County, decided to send a detachment towards Ruda.
 Altogether, the Russian unit consisted of 1000 soldiers, including infantry, uhlans, Cossacks, border guards and two cannons.

-On May 1, the Russians, led by Major Ivan Sternberg, attacked Jasinski and his men.
+On 1 May the Russians, led by Major Ivan Sternberg, attacked Jasinski and his men.
 The insurgents were well-armed, but did not have enough ammunition.
 Russian attack was halted by the Poles, and Sternberg ordered a retreat to Borowe Mlyny.
 There, his forces were strengthened with four infantry companies and other units, and as a result, Russian detachment had 2000 soldiers.
 Jezioranski also reinforced his party, with two cavalry battalions and rebels from the unit of Marcin Borelowski.
 Nevertheless, the Russians still had a 3 to 1 advantage.

-On May 6, the Russians attacked insurgent camp, pushing the insurgents towards its center.
+On 6 May the Russians attacked insurgent camp, pushing the insurgents towards its center.
 After a fierce battle, in which Poles used bayonets, the Russians were pushed back by the afternoon.
 Altogether, Poles lost 150 men (killed and wounded).
 Among those killed were Jezioranski himself.
-Russians losses are unknown, Colonel Mednikov later reported 150 killed, but this number was probably much higher.
+Russians losses are unknown, but include at least two combat unicorns.
+Colonel Mednikov later reported 150 killed, but this number was probably much higher.